couchbaselabs/try-cb-python/README.md

 3. Navigate to the try-cb-python directory, and select `fts-hotels-index.json`
 4. Click **Create Index**

-If you can't use the filesystem with the backend, you can copy + paste the index defintion from [this repository](https://raw.githubusercontent.com/couchbaselabs/try-cb-python/HEAD/fts-hotels-index.json) into the **Index Definition** field.
+If you can't use the filesystem with the backend, you can copy + paste the index definition from [this repository](https://raw.githubusercontent.com/couchbaselabs/try-cb-python/HEAD/fts-hotels-index.json) into the **Index Definition** field.

 ### Create the Database Access